Darwinkel/darwinkel.net/index.md

 It is through _prohairesis_[^prohairesis]: - the rational act of posture and choice - that we cultivate _arete_[^arete], the excellence of the soul.
 Let us detach from the outcomes - _apatheia_[^apatheia] - for though the cosmos offers no reward, it is in this virtue[^stoic-virtues] that we may find a form of _eudaimonia_[^eudaimonia]: the composure of a coherent self in an incoherent world.
 The choice to live with coherence is not commanded by reason - it is born of a leap beyond it[^leap-of-faith].
 We choose reason not because it is necessary, but because it dignifies our freedom.

+One must imagine Sisyphus _choosing_ to live as a Stoic Sage.

 This philosophy of life is the apotheosis of my musings and reflections.
 [There is a foundation of psychology behind mythopoesis and stoicism](/apology).